Raoul1808/DynamicTrackSpeed/README.md

 # In case you don't, the game automatically interprets this to be false (default value of a boolean)
 ```

 Once the file is saved, go back to the chart listing and go to your chart.
-If you are already on your chart, go to another and come back.
+If you are already on your chart, go to another and come back, or click the Change Difficulty button if you are already in the editor.
 Every time you reload the chart preview, the mod will reload speeds, making quick editing convenient.

 > [!IMPORTANT]
 >